Skip to main content

 --create-namespace --namespace port-k8s-exporter \

-Done! the exporter will begin creating and updating objects from your Kubernetes cluster as Port entities shortly.
+Done!
+The exporter will begin creating and updating objects from Kubernetes cluster as Port entities shortly.

 Updating exporter configuration